marcocipriani01/ThunderFocus/README.md

 <img width="100" src="Resources/ThunderFocus.png" style="margin-bottom: 8px" alt="ThunderFocus logo">

-# ThunderFocus by Marco Cipriani
+# ThunderFocus

-ThunderFocus is an open-source telescope focuser.
-It has its own contorl software written in Java and can be integrated into an [INDI](https://indilib.org/) server.
+ThunderFocus is an open-source telescope focuser developed by Marco Cipriani.
+It has its own contorl software written in Java, can be integrated into an [INDI](https://indilib.org/) server and has an ASCOM driver.
+The source code is available on [GitHub](https://github.com/marcocipriani01/ThunderFocus) and is issued under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.html).
+By using this software, you accept all the terms of its license.

 ## Used libraries